Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Direct -function Optimization (DQO)

 \subsection{Reweighting Offline Data with Importance Sampling}

-Offline RL, also known as batch RL, focuses on learning a policy from a pre-collected, fixed dataset without further interaction with the environment.
-A key challenge in offline RL is the {\bf distributional shift} between the behavior policy \( \mu \), which generated the data, and the target policy \( \pi \).
-In order to mitigate this mismatch, offline RL algorithms often incorporate regularization techniques, such as importance sampling or constraints on the learned policy, to remain close to the behavior policy and avoid overestimating the Q-values for out-of-distribution actions.
-In this work, we first use a KL-constrained RL objective and then employ importance sampling to reweight the offline data to match the distribution of trajectories generated by the current optimized policy.
+As we have mentioned in Remark~\ref{remark:necessity-is}, the optimization objective~\eqref{eq:SACV} and~\eqref{eq:SACQ} agree with Bellman equation only when the dataset is online sampled from $\pi_{\theta}$.
+However, in the offline setting, the data is pre-collected from $\pi_{\mathrm{ref}}$, causing a distributional shift between the behavior policy $\pi_{\mathrm{ref}}$ which generated the data, and the target policy $\pi_{\theta}$.
+In order to mitigate this mismatch, we employ importance sampling to reweight the offline data to match the distribution of trajectories generated by the current policy.
+It enables us to leverage offline datasets in an online RL framework.

-Here, we introduce importance sampling to help correct this mismatch, ensuring that the offline dataset can be used effectively for policy updates.
 Let $\mu$ represent the behavior policy under which the offline data $\mathcal{D}$ was generated and $\pi$ be the current online policy.
-The probability of a trajectory $\tau$ under $\mu$ and $\pi$ are computed as follows:
+For any function of trajectory $f$, we have